 The Alpine Convention has developed a series of instruments that support the conservation and sustainable development of the Alpine space.
-These include, in particular, the Multiannual Programme, the Reports on the State of the Alps, and the issue-based Working Groups and Platforms.
+These include, in particular, the Multi-Annual Work Programme, the Reports on the State of the Alps, and the Thematic Working Bodies.

 Reports on the State of the Alps highlight pan-Alpine challenges

 The individual Reports on the State of the Alps offer regular briefings on the environmental, economic and social development of the Alpine space, and thus pinpoint future challenges at an early stage.
 They are drafted jointly by representatives of the Alpine states, the Permanent Secretariat of the Alpine Convention, many different networks and institutions, as well as scientists and experts.